Distinguished Speaker Series

 The theme of the Distinguished Speaker Series is A Civil and Sustainable Society.
 Established in 2006, the series receives primary support from the Irving K. Barber Endowment.

-From scientists at the top of their field to doctors whose work has helped saved thousands and millions of lives.
-Powerful politicians and the award-winning journalists that cover them.
-Cultural icons and inspiring visionaries who push the boundaries of our thoughts and feelings and challenge us to look at the world in new ways.
-There’s even a singing astronaut on this list.
+Our speakers are cultural icons and inspiring visionaries who push the boundaries of our thoughts and feelings and challenge us to look at the world in new ways.

 We are proud and humbled to count these names amongst our Distinguished Speakers.